dancorrea86/Simples_Nacional_Calculator/readme.md

 > pip install Flask

+And install the request module:

+> pip install requests

 # How to use

 With the project in your local machine, open the index.html file in the browser